-The Department of Health and Human Services also offers some homeless assistance services through the Substance Abuse and Mental Health Services Administration (SAMHSA).
+The U.S. Department of Health and Human Services also offers some homeless assistance services through the Substance Abuse and Mental Health Services Administration (SAMHSA).
 As is commonly accepted, many people experiencing homelessness also experience mental health complications and/or addiction and abuse problems.

 The SAMHSA programs include the Grants for the Benefit of Homeless Individuals (GBHI) program, the Treatment Systems for Homeless program, and the Projects for Assistance in Transition from Homelessness (PATH) program.
 In addition, efforts are underway to authorize the Services to End Long-Term Homelessness Act (SELHA), which would fund an array of services in permanent supportive housing.
 Funders Together